Is Berkeley College Right for You?

 Tuition Deposit Up to $300

-International Application Processing Fee $100
+International Application Processing Fee $100 (non-refundable)

 International Student Fee per semester $100

 *Except for students participating in the Dual Enrollment program, non-matriculated students taking individual courses are subject to the same charges and refund policy as part-time degree program students.
-For Dual Enrollment students, academic eligibility standards; application procedures, fees and deposit requirements; tuition, administrative, technology and book charges; refund policies; and total net cost are determined by agreement between Berkeley College and participating high schools.
-Dual enrollment students are not eligible for government-sponsored financial aid programs but may receive Berkeley Grants.
+For Dual Enrollment students, academic eligibility standards; application procedures, fees and deposit requirements; tuition, administrative, technology and book charges; refund policies; and total net cost are determined by an agreement between Berkeley College and participating high schools.
+Dual enrollment students are not eligible for government-sponsored financial aid programs but may receive Berkeley College Grants.
 Students interested in the Dual Enrollment option should consult their high school guidance counselors for specific information applicable to their schools.

 SEVEN-WEEK SESSIONS